-This office provides assistance in addressing problems and concerns whether they are personal or academic.
-They will answer your questions, direct you to the appropriate departments and people, and help you to become familiar with university rules, policies, and procedures.
+This office provides assistance for students navigating Ohio State’s structure, helping to resolve issues they encounter while at the university.
+They will answer your questions, direct you to the appropriate departments and people, and help you to become familiar with university rules, policies and procedures.

 Location: 550 Lincoln Tower, 1800 Cannon Dr.

 Student Financial Aid

 If you have questions about financial aid in general, financial aid status or how your financial aid will be affected if you drop a class, this is the office to contact.
 Throughout the semester, you can see a counselor from the Financial Aid office who can assist you in answering these and more questions.
 You can also see your Disability Services Access Specialist for a direct contact with a counselor in the Financial Aid office.

 Location: 4th Floor, Student Academic Services (SAS) Building – 281 W. Lane Ave.

 Student Legal Services

 Student Legal Services at The Ohio State University (SLS) is a non-profit law office employing legal professionals to provide advice, representation, education and resources to eligible Ohio State students regarding a wide range of legal issues, including criminal misdemeanors, traffic offenses, landlord-tenant, consumer and credit matters, dissolutions, simple wills and power of attorney, notary and much more.